 Depending on how the deal is structured, sponsors often need to provide personal recourse guarantees on the acquisition loan.
 If the transaction goes south, the lenders can take over the sponsor’s personal assets.

 The second risk for the sponsor is reputation risk.
-Since real estate syndication involves raising funds from investors, it will be impossible to raise funds after a few failed deals.
+Since real estate syndication involves raising funds from real estate investors, it will be impossible to raise funds after a few failed deals.

 Risks To The Investor